 14. Pioneer Braid Scarf

-Show off your favorite self-striping yarn with this mock braided scarf.
-You’ll be using easy peasy garter stitches in short rows to achieve the stacked look.
+Show off your favorite self-striping yarn with this mock braided scarf that is a twist on a garter stitch scarf.
+You’ll be using easy peasy garter stitches (simple knit stitch) in short rows to achieve the stacked look.
 This design also gives suggestions for working with different weights of yarn if you don’t have any worsted on hand.

 Designer: Hither and Yarn – Adventures in Knitting and Life